nateshgurram/cardiovascular_disease_model/README.md

 ---

 ## Conclusion
 All models ended up in a similar performance range, but Gradient Boosting offered a slight edge.
 More importantly, the project showed how algorithms prioritize features differently: Random Forest shifted focus after tuning, AdaBoost cut down to just three predictors, and Gradient Boosting remained consistent.
 Cross-validation confirmed these results were reliable.
-Organizing the pipeline across modular notebooks and saving intermediate outputs ensured reproducibility and flexibility for future extensions.

 ---